Destructor-Ben/TerraUtil/src/TerraUtil.BuildSystem/README.md

 ## Future Features

+- Allow mod code to be outside of `ModSources`
 - Automatic workshop icon generation
-- Automatic workshop description generation and compilation from markdown
+- Automatic workshop description and changelog generation and compilation from markdown
 - Effect compilation

 # Licensing